-The beach area was very quiet – no other dogs swimming or fetching balls from the water.
-But when we met the swans Viggo had a job to do.
-This video conveys some of his fascination – and my panic as the swan got closer and closer to our precious!
+The beach area was quiet – no other dogs swimming or fetching balls from the water.
+But when we met the swans, Viggo had a job to do.
+This video shows his fascination – and my panic – as the swan got closer and closer to our precious!
 In my mind was Laila’s reminder about how vicious swans could be.
 Who knew!
 I did not want to see the damage.

 And then- whew! close call- he came back when I called him and we were off- past the pier with the cityscape behind it and all the way back to the bike.